themarcusaurelius/Windows-Monitoring/README.md

 > This will automatically configure and install `Metricbeat`, `Winlogbeat`, and `Auditbeat` as well as load any pre-packaged dashboards .

 4. When prompted again, choose the folder you would like to monitor for file changes with `Auditbeat`.
+If you do not wish to monitor any folders at this time, click `Cancel` to exit.

 <p align="center">
     <img src="https://giant.gfycat.com/DelayedSandyHammerheadbird.gif">